Yen168/ruby-job-rehearsal/README.md

 are a way of taking actual named methods and passing them around as arguments to or returns from other methods in your code.
 Used rarely.
 ##Closure
 is just the umbrella term for all four of those things, which all somehow involve passing around chunks of code.

+ex:
+def a_method
+ lambda { return "we just returned from the block" }.call Proc.new { return "we just returned from the block" }.call return "we just returned from the calling method" end

+puts a_method